Set It Off poster

 The inciting incident occurs at 13 minutes when Frankie is wrongfully fired from the bank after a robbery, accused of being involved despite her innocence.
 She loses her job, her dignity, and her means to support her son.
 The system betrays her despite her playing by the rules..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The four women make the active choice to rob their first bank.
+This shows the protagonist's commitment to The four women make the active choice to rob their first bank.
 This is their deliberate decision to cross the line from law-abiding citizens to criminals, driven by desperation and anger at the system that has failed them., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The crew pulls off their biggest heist yet, stealing over $12,000.
+Of particular interest, this crucial beat The crew pulls off their biggest heist yet, stealing over $12,000.
 It appears to be a false victory - they have enough money to quit and escape.
 They celebrate, feeling they've beaten the system.
 But the stakes have been raised; Detective Strode is now actively hunting them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (74% through) represents the emotional nadir.
 Here, T.T.
 Is killed during a botched bank robbery when she panics and is shot.
 The "whiff of death" is literal - their friend dies in their arms.
 The dream dies with her.
-Their escape plan crumbles as they realize the true cost of their choices., illustrates the protagonist at their lowest point.
+Their escape plan crumbles as they realize the true cost of their choices., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 The women decide to do one final bank robbery to get enough money to escape to Mexico.
 They accept their fate as criminals but commit to saving themselves and each other.
 They synthesize their skills with new desperation-fueled determination., demonstrating the transformation achieved throughout the journey.